edthedev/edthedev.github.io/arcade/tmntcade.md

 By adding 8 buttons to the panel "J" on the front of the cabinet, the will free-up the 4 "start" buttons on the top of the cabinet for use during gameplay.

-## Raw Notes Follow
+## Challenges

-+ For the joysticks I had to [learn how to disconnect and reconnect a JDT connector](https://youtu.be/kRvDgiX4Sk4) The wires were in sets of 4, and my USB board needed sets of 2.
-I didn't have to pick anywhere special to put them - I just put them on the next open slot - following the usual advice to keep every control set wired in the same order.

-+ For the buttons, I used a pliers and moved the existing JST connectors to my [USB Connectors](https://smile.amazon.com/gp/aw/d/B01FZ797OC?psc=1&ref=ppx_pop_mob_b_asin_title)
-+ To get all the USB controllers wires out of the controls box, I used a rotorary cutting tool to cut the existing plastic opening larger.
-+ For the monitor I used the usual adapter board.
-+ For the heart, I have a RetroPi model 3.
+### Sound

+As of this writing, I do not have sound.
+The Raspberry Pi outputs the sound into the HDMI signal, and the split that comes out of the video adapter is not strong enough to drive the speaker.
+I understand ETA Prime has a guide to solving this, and I plan to revisit.

+### Power

+Some people wire the external on/off and sound controls deep into the heart of the their Raspberry Pi, but as of this writing I have not bothered.
+To solve turning the system on and off, I purchased a voice control ready wall outlet switch.
+So I just tell my voice control gadget to turn the arcade on and off as needed.

 ## Issues after first build

-+ On/off is at surge protector.
++ FIXED: On/off is at surge protector.
 Plan is to add a voice controlled outlet.
++ FIXED: Only Leo and Donny are recognized.
+Plan to debug this after I have a full set of buttons.
+This problem went away after a reboot.
++ FIXEd: It deserves a fan and ventilation.
+I plan to replace the Pi model 3 with a model 4 that will come with heat sinks and a fan. - I upgraded to a Pi model 4 that came with a fan, and I have left the back off for now.
++ FIXED: Should upgrade it to a Pi4.
 + No sound.
 I plan to buy an amplifier.
 There are some good YouTube videos about this.
-+ Only Leo and Donny are recognized.
-Plan to debug this after I have a full set of buttons.
 + Arcade games like TMNT aren't playable without both a Coin and a Start button per player.
 Plan to order longer button wires and add 8 new coin and start buttons to the angled lower front panel.
 This keeps me from having to drill through the plastic controls case, and I will look the look better.
-+ It deserves a fan and ventilation.
-I plan to replace the Pi model 3 with a model 4 that will come with heat sinks and a fan.
 + It deserves lights.
 I'm planning to run a simple light strip along the back of the cabinet.
-+ Should upgrade it to a Pi4.
-+ Doesn't have enough buttons to do things like save/load or manage favorites.
-+
++ Doesn't have enough buttons to do things like save/load or manage favorites. - I am contemplating removing the On/Off and Sound controls, and adding a small custom made button box that sits on top in the same space, and adds buttons for L/R shoulders to manage save states.
+I could run the wires through the On/Off button space without drilling any new holes.
+I might not bother as this is a Raspberry Pi specific need, and if my other plan to upgrade to a Steam Box happens first, there will be no need.